Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students

-Ten interviewees were sampled randomly from the above survey results with submitted contact information between April 6 (172 valid results were collected by then, which outnumbered the study plan of collecting 160 results) and April 11.
-The in-depth interviews aimed at studying the relation between persuasive applications and smartphone usage habits of the interviewees.
-The interview consisted of the following seven questions: \begin{itemize} \item\textit{ Would you mind going through the Digital Addiction Features graph and tell me which features match your experience?
-(Figure 2 was presented to the interviewees) \item Please indicate the occasions when you have to use your smartphone daily. \item Please evaluate the needed hours for these necessary occasions.
-What are the factors that caused you to spend more on your smartphone? \item Have you learned about Persuasive Technology before?
-(If yes, can you elaborate a bit.) \item Discuss Persuasive Technology definitions and applications with the interviewees. \item Can you recognise some persuasive applications/features/ designs on your smartphone? \item Would you mind evaluating the impact of the above-mentioned persuasive applications on your smartphone usage?} \end{itemize} Interviews lasted between 18 and 45 minutes in duration and were conducted remotely via WeChat voice call.
-The interviews were recorded with permission.
-Weekly return visits were scheduled for three consecutive weeks to monitor interviewees' smartphone screen time and usage habits.
-Interviewees shared screenshots of screen time voluntarily to log the usage time record.
+A Chinese translation of Figure 2 was presented to the interviewees, and we provided the definitions of DSM-5 Factors and ADHD as footnotes to the interviewees.
+We referred to the recommendation and red dots notification designs of WeChat as examples of persuasive technology in question 5, because all the participants were using WeChat and were familiar with these features.
+We prepared the following seven questions for the interviews: \begin{enumerate} \item \emph{Would you mind going through the Digital Addiction Features (Figure 2) and telling me which features match your experience?} \item \emph{Please indicate the occasions when you have to use your smartphone daily.} \item \emph{Please evaluate the needed hours for these essential occasions.
+What are the factors that caused you to spend more time on your smartphone?} \item \emph{Have you learned about Persuasive Technology before?
+(If yes, can you elaborate a bit.)} \item \emph{Discuss Persuasive Technology definitions of Fogg (2002) and Kampik et al. (2018) and applications.} \item \emph{Can you recognise some persuasive applications/features/designs on your smartphone?} \item \emph{Would you mind evaluating the impact of the above-mentioned persuasive applications on your smartphone use?} \end{enumerate}